Conquest-Reforged/Indev/.github/ISSUE_TEMPLATE/terraforged-compatibility-report.md

 ---
 name: "[TerraForged] Compatibility Report"
 about: This template is for compatibility issues between TerraForged and other mods.
   If you are experiencing bugs within the TerraForged mod itself please use our "Bug Report" template.
 title: ''
-labels: TerraForged, Incompatibility
+labels: Incompatibility, TerraForged
 assignees: dags-, HIPPOKLEIDES

 ---